Solar panel quotes: 7 questions to ask before installing solar

 Don't be afraid to ask for references, certifications and details about the equipment and warranties.
 Your solar installer should be knowledgeable, transparent and willing to work with you to find the best solution for your home.

 Interested in learning about the savings you could get from a solar & battery system?
-Click the button below, pop your details into the quick form, and we'll provide a personalised calculation.
+Answer a few quick questions below and we'll provide a personalised calculation.

 Solar panel quotes: FAQs